 Red Bull have never failed to reach the final part of qualifying at the Abu Dhabi Grand Prix, however Sebastian Vettel was excluded from qualifying here in 2012 after running out of fuel, while both their cars were excluded in 2014 for having illegal front wings.

-The team have taken six poles in total at the track, including in each of the last three seasons, with Max Verstappen’s 2020 pole the team’s first at Yas Marina Circuit since 2013.
+The team has taken seven poles in total at the track, including in each of the last four seasons.
+Max Verstappen’s 2020 Abu Dhabi Grand Prix pole was the team’s first at Yas Marina Circuit since 2013.
 In 2022, the team recorded their first front row lockout at the track since 2013.

 WINS: 0, POLES: 0, PODIUMS: 10 | 2023 ABU DHABI GRAND PRIX RESULT: LECLERC 2nd, SAINZ DNF

 The team’s best result here is second place.
-Fernando Alonso finished as runner-up in 2011 and 2012, Sebastian Vettel finished second in 2018 and Charles Leclerc finished second in 2022.
+Fernando Alonso finished as runner-up in 2011 and 2012, Sebastian Vettel finished second in 2018 and Charles Leclerc finished second in both 2022 and 2023.

 WINS: 0, POLES: 0, PODIUMS: 0 | 2023 ABU DHABI GRAND PRIX RESULT: OCON 12th, GASLY 13th